Scotty turns to point the big fish out to the others, then realises they're Kinda Busy Here, so doesn't say anything.

 Just about all of Chekov's scenes in engineering count.
 The guy is running around, often wearing super Adorkable goggles, trying to fix the issue.

-When Kirk and Harrison are preparing to jump from the Enterprise's airlock into the Vengeance's, Scotty protests that it would be like "jumping out of a moving car, from a bridge, into your shot glass".
+When Kirk and Harrison are preparing to jump from the Enterprise's airlock into the Vengeance's, Scotty protests that it would be like "jumping out of a moving car, off a bridge, into your shot glass".

 Kirk: It's okay, I've done it before.note Referencing jumping down to the drill in the first movie.
 [Harrison gives him a weird look] Kirk: Yeah, it was vertical, we jumped out through a...a... (beat) It doesn't matter.